A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 \subsection{Relationship between Hallucination Detection in I2T and T2I Models}

 As shown in Tab.~\ref{detection} and analysis above, hallucination detection in I2T and T2I models shares the common goal of identifying semantic inconsistencies between the input and output modalities~\citep{Chen2024UnifiedHD,fei2024fine}.
-Both approaches commonly depend on external models such as VQA models (e.g., CutPaste \& Find, TIFA)~\citep{nguyen2025cutpaste,Hu2023TIFAAA} or large language models (e.g., GAVIE, LLMScore)~\citep{Liu2023MitigatingHI,lu2023llmscore} to verify cross-modal consistency.
+Both approaches commonly depend on external models such as VQA models (\emph{e.g.}, CutPaste \& Find, TIFA)~\citep{nguyen2025cutpaste,Hu2023TIFAAA} or large language models (\emph{e.g.}, GAVIE, LLMScore)~\citep{Liu2023MitigatingHI,lu2023llmscore} to verify cross-modal consistency.

 In addition to these shared characteristics, a difference lies in white-box methods.
-I2T models take advantage of techniques such as attention analysis (e.g., DHCP)~\citep{zhang2024dhcp} and feature (e.g., HallE-Control)~\citep{zhai2023halle}, which enable direct inspection of the generation process and help trace the origins of hallucinated content.
+I2T models take advantage of techniques such as attention analysis~\citep{zhang2024dhcp} and feature~\citep{zhai2023halle}, which enable direct inspection of the generation process and help trace the origins of hallucinated content.
 T2I hallucination detection primarily relies on external tools, including object detectors and VQA models, and typically lacks direct access to internal generation signals.
 Future work could consider incorporating white-box strategies into T2I models to enhance detection effectiveness.

 Current unified hallucination detection methods typically check the alignment between image and text content by combining multi-modal features~\citep{Chen2024UnifiedHD,fei2024fine}.
 These methods combine outputs from multiple external pretrained models, allowing for fine-grained identification of hallucinations.
 Future research could explore new mechanisms, such as fine-grained uncertainty estimation, building effective unified frameworks that better capture hallucinations in both T2I and I2T tasks.